maxhumber/maxhumber.com/_posts/2016-12-11-HSX-arbitrage.md

 ![](/assets/img/arbitrage.png)

 Ha!
 I knew it.
 Arbitrage Galore.
 Just look at Mads.
-He's trading at 43.54 right now.
-But when Rogue One gets added he's going to pop all the way up to 129.28.
+He's trading at $43.54 right now.
+But when Rogue One gets added he's going to pop to $129.28.
 But it's not just Mads.
 The entire top billed cast of Rogue One is chronincally undervalued right now, with Donnie Yen [(DYEN)](http://www.hsx.com/security/view/DYEN) at the extreme end.
 Basically an investment in DYEN could yield a return of ~5.5X.
-Fuck I really wish this wasn't just fake money...
+Fuck, I really wish this wasn't just fake money...